O-Thadd/Cripe-API-Doc/API Documentation.md

 #### Get available gift messages
 `GET /users/giftMessages`
 - **Description:** Gets a list of all available gift messages that a user can send.
-Index of a message in the returned list is required in the `POST [/users/user/giftMessages`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#send-gift-message) end point
+Index of a message in the returned list is required in the [`POST /users/user/giftMessages`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#send-gift-message) end point
 - **Security:** 0
 - **Returns:** An array of strings.
 Each string is a gift message text.

+#### Get available avatars
+`GET /users/avatars`
+- **Description:** Gets a list of all available avatars that a user can use.
+Index of a message in the returned list is required in the [`POST /users`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#register-a-new-user) and [`POST /users/user`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#interact-with-user) endpoints
+- **Security:** 0
+- **Returns:** An arrar of Strings.
+Each string is download url for an avatar

 #### Get user's gift messages
 `GET /users/user/giftMessages`